dcrommie/walbrook/src/markdown-pages/privacy-policy.md

   * Government and regulatory authorities and other organisations, as required or authorised by law.

   With your consent, we may also share your full name, date of birth, residential address and contact details with an identity agent to help us verify your identity against government and non-government electronic data sources.
+These services may also be used to assess financial crime risk, including screening against government and international sanctions lists and identifying whether you are a politically exposed person (PEP), in order to comply with our obligations under the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (Cth).\

+  \

+  We may also, with your consent, collect financial information about you via data sharing services, including Cashdeck and Open Banking services provided through Frollo.
+This may include transaction data, account balances and other financial information held by your financial institutions.
+These services are used to assist us in understanding your financial position and providing financial advice.

   For insurance products, where required by law, we may disclose personal information about you to the Insurer without getting your consent.
 These parties are required to comply with the privacy laws in using any such information.